Become an Exchange Student

 It's easy!
 If you already want to send a full application to us, simply register online.
 Fill in the registration form completely and submit it according to the instructions.
 Make sure to also contact us by email or phone with any questions you may have.
 We look forward to hearing from you!

 NWSE does not normally guarantee your placement in a specific city or state, unless you are on a "direct exchange" or "direct placement".
 For all other placements, we send your application information to our Academic Coordinator network and match you with a family or exchange partner who we feel would be the best match for you.
-For "Direct Placements" - If you can suggest a host family and host school in the specific area in which you wish to study that meet all NWSE qualifications for acceptance, then we may consider your request as a "Sponsored or Direct Placement".
+For "Direct Placements" - If you can suggest a host family and host school in the specific area in which you wish to study that meet all NWSE qualifications for acceptance, then we may consider your request as a "Direct/Private Placement".
 In such instances you will enjoy substantial reductions in our program fees.

 You can contact Department of State using the following information: